xrhstosmour/yap/{{cookiecutter.project_slug}}/README.md

 cd <project_name>
 ```

 Ensure you have `poetry` installed.
-If not, you can install it using pip:
+If not, you can install it using `pip`:

 ``` bash
 pip install poetry